enisdenjo/graphql-ws/PROTOCOL.md

 ## Communication

-The WebSocket sub-protocol for this specification is: `graphql-subscriptions-ws`
+The WebSocket sub-protocol for this specification is: `graphql-transport-ws`

 Messages are represented through the JSON structure and are stringified before being sent over the network.
-They are bi-directional, meaning both the server and the client conform to the specified message structure.
+They are bidirectional, meaning both the server and the client conform to the specified message structure.

 **All** messages contain the `type` field outlining the type or action this message describes.
 Depending on the type, the message can contain two more _optional_ fields: